Netflix/dispatch/docs/configuration/app.md

 #### `DISPATCH_JWT_SECRET`

-> Uses by the basic auth provider to mint JWT tokens.
+> Used by the basic auth provider to mint JWT tokens.

 #### `DISPATCH_JWT_ALG` ['default': 'HS256']